-The butterfly house is open!
+The butterfly house is closed for the season.

 This seasonal exhibit features a lush garden filled with tropical plants where hundreds of butterflies soar through the air or perch on your shoulders.